In this assignment you will use two static analysis tools to automatically detect potential defects.

 The Common Vulnerabilities and Exposures system is one approach for tracking security vulnerabilities.
 A CVE is basically a formal description, prepared by security experts, of a software bug that has security implications.

 There are at least ten CVEs associated with lighttpd 1.4.17 tracked in various lists (such as cvedetails or mitre).
 For example, CVE-2014-2324 has the description "Multiple directory traversal vulnerabilities in (1) mod_evhost and (2) mod_simple_vhost in lighttpd before 1.4.35 allow remote attackers to read arbitrary files via a .. (dot dot) in the host name, related to request_check_hostname."
 You can dig into the information listed in, or linked from, a CVE (or just look at subsequent versions of the program where the bug is fixed!) to track down details.
 Continuing the above example, mod_evhost refers to source file mod_evhost.c, mod_simple_vhost refers to file mod_simple_vhost.c, and request_check_hostname is in file request.c.
-You will need such information when evaluating the whether or not the tools find these security bugs.
+You will need such information when evaluating the whether or not a tool finds these security bugs.

 The Infer tool is a static analyzer — it detects bugs in programs without running them.
 The primary website is fbinfer.com.